-Stocks rally as investors eye Fed's Jackson Hole event
+S&P, Nasdaq rally to records as investors eye Fed's Jackson Hole event

 The Fed’s Jackson Hole Symposium will take place virtually Thursday and Friday and could provide clues as to when the Fed could end the emergency measures put in place during the onset of the COVID-19 pandemic and begin raising interest rates.

-In stocks, energy-linked names, including Chevron Corp, Kinder Morgan Inc. and Haliburton Co., outperformed as West Texas Intermediate crude oil jumped $2.53 to $64.67 a barrel.
+In stocks, energy-linked names, including Chevron Corp, Kinder Morgan Inc. and Haliburton Co., outperformed as West Texas Intermediate crude oil jumped $3.50 to $65.62 a barrel.
+The gain, which was the largest in five months, snapped WTI's seven-day losing streak.

 |Ticker